ringerc/KSP-DRE-Lite/README.md

 No pre-built packages yet.

 I'm looking at how to automate with Travis CI but there are obvious legal concerns with the KSP assemblies.
-GitHub doesn't offer user uploads.